On the asymptotic magnitude of subsets of Euclidean space: Introduction

 where $q_2(\ell)\to 0 $ as $\ell\to\infty$ and $p$ satisfies the functional equation $2p(\ell)=p(3\ell)$, which is an inclusion-exclusion result as the ternary Cantor set has the self-similarity property $T_\ell\sqcup T_\ell=T_{3\ell}$.
 This means that the magnitude $|T_\ell|$ grows like $\log_32$, the Hausdorff dimension of the Cantor set.

 In the fourth section the focus is on circles.
-Taking $C_\ell$ to be the circle of circumference $\ell$ embedded in Euclidean space in the canonical circular fashion, and thus equipped with the subspace metric, we calculate the magnitudes of a sequence of symmetric approximation to the circle, the limit of which we define to be the magnitude of the circle.
-Using some classical asymptotic analysis we show that
+Taking $C_\ell$ to be the circle of circumference $\ell$ embedded in Euclidean space in the canonical circular fashion, and thus equipped with the subspace metric, we calculate the magnitudes of a sequence of symmetric approximation to the circle, the limit of which is the magnitude of the circle.
+Using some non-trivial classical asymptotic analysis we show that

 where $q_3(\ell)\to 0$ as $\ell\to\infty$.
 So again, asymptotically we get half of the length plus the Euler characteristic, where here the Euler characteristic is zero.
 We then go on to use the same techniques to look at \emph{other} metrics on the circle.
 The other obvious metric on the circle is the `arc-length' metric; this can be viewed as an intrinsic metric on the circle which does not depend on the embedding in Euclidean space, and the magnitude of the circle with this metric is shown to have the same asymptotics.
 In fact there is a family of metrics interpolating and extrapolating the above two metrics; each of these metrics is obtained by embedding the circle in a constant curvature surface and using the subspace metric.
 We show that with these metrics we again have the same asymptotic behaviour.